Inovayt’s guide to managing your super

 - A tax agent to complete and lodge your annual return, represent you and your SMSF when dealing with the ATO, and to help with general tax advice.

-I’m still interested – what are the risks?
+I’m still interested – what are the risks of managing your super?

-Anyone who is involved with a SMSF is responsible for all the decisions made and MUST comply with the law.
+Anyone who is involved with an SMSF is responsible for all the decisions made and MUST comply with the law.

 Other things you need to consider: